wangjing0/gitme/README.md

 - [x] User feedback on the generated message and modify accordingly
 - [x] Add a way to add custom prompt to the AI provider
+- [ ] add features: rewind to a previous commit, redo the commit message, etc.
 - [ ] Local models with Ollama support

 ## Contributing